ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 ~~~~~~~~~~~
 {: #fig-example-C-to-AS-x509 title="Access Token Request Example for Certificate Mode with an X.509 Certificate as Authentication Credential of C, Transported by Value within \"req_cnf\""}

-{{fig-example-AS-to-C-x509}} shows an example of Access Token Response from the AS to C. In the example, the AS specifies the authentication credential of RS by means of an "x5chain" structure, transporting by value only the X.509 certificate of RS.
+{{fig-example-AS-to-C-x509}} shows an example of Access Token Response from the AS to C. In the example, the AS specifies the authentication credential of the RS by means of an "x5chain" structure, transporting by value only the X.509 certificate of the RS.

 ~~~~~~~~~~~
    2.01 Created